amacss-utsc/amacss_constitution/README.md

 <ul style="list-style-type: none;">

-8.2.1 – There shall be at least one annual general meeting in March of each year and this meeting may be held in connection with elections as described in Article X.
+8.2.1 – An annual general meeting is required each March, which may coincide with elections as in Article X.

 8.2.2 – Additional general meetings may be called at the discretion of the executive.

 8.2.3 – A notice of any general meeting must appear on the associationʼs website and must be distributed through a general mailing list.
 Additional publicity is encouraged.

-8.2.4 – Members of the association may petition for a general meeting at any time and if a petition is signed by 100 members the executive shall immediately cause a general meeting to be called no later than a month from the time of receipt.
-If a meeting is not called in this fashion then any signatory of the petition may call a general meeting of the association, publicizing it in the best manner possible, and that student shall then chair the meeting.
+8.2.4 – Members can petition for meetings; 20 signatures require the executive to schedule a meeting within a month.

 8.2.5 – Any motion that is indicated on this petition of members shall be automatically included in the agenda for the general meeting.